 - developing dynamic teams

-At Mindshift, our work with leaders involves individual development, restoring perspective and renewing energy, creating strategies for change, designing vibrant cultures and shared futures, and examining underlying beliefs and assumptions.
+At Mindshift, our work with leaders involves individual development, restoring perspective and renewing energy, understanding the context and interdependencies of organizational change, designing vibrant cultures and shared futures, and examining underlying beliefs and assumptions.
 We offer team-based leadership experiences and individual coaching.
-Our process helps leaders develop cultural awareness, skills in human relations and communications, and strategic insights.
+Our process helps leaders develop personal awareness, cultural awareness, skills in human relations and communications, and strategic insights."

 Hans Kuendig, Founder, Ph.D.